 As well as knowing how each web host performs and what features you get access to, it’s also important to understand how easy a particular service is to use.
 In this section of our HostGator vs Bluehost comparison, we’ll explore the account management facilities and website control panels of each host.

 Bluehost Account and Website Management

-Both of these web hosts will install WordPress for you so that you’re ready to go as soon as you’ve signed up.
+Both of these web hosts will install WordPress for you, so you’ll be ready to go as soon as you’ve signed up.
 Thanks to the new Bluehost customer account area, accessing the WordPress website management features available to you is very straightforward.

 Through the WordPress Tools section of the Bluehost control panel, it’s possible to update plugins and themes, enable automatic updates, and create and restore website backups.

-It’s also possible to switch the PHP version that’s in use on your server space, manage security certificates for your domains including upgrading from the free SSL certificate provided to Bluehost customers, and enabling the free CDN services.
+It’s also possible to switch the PHP version that’s in use on your server space and manage security certificates for your domains, including upgrading from the free SSL certificate provided to Bluehost customers and enabling the free CDN services.
 If you’re hosting more than one website under your account, you can manage multiple sites from within the same dashboard area.